co-cddo/domains-register-a-govuk-domain/README.md

 ## Development instructions

+You can start developing directly with the docker setup.
+The container will reload the app if you make changes to the source code, and tests will run with `make test`.

-This project uses Poetry for dependency management and packaging.
+If you're more comfortable running the application locally without docker, you will need Poetry for dependency management and packaging.
 To install Poetry, follow the instructions at https://python-poetry.org/

 To install dependencies for local development ( e.g. when using IDE to make changes ) , use `poetry install`.